This page describes advanced EXPRESS concepts, including features introduced by EXPRESS edition 2.

 An EXPRESS model typically consists of several SCHEMAs, each dealing with a distinguishable subtopic.

+Definitions within a Schema are potentially available to all Schemas.
 Anything in a SCHEMA can be utilised by any other SCHEMA — you can’t hide anything — but you have to specify what you want.

 The contents of a SCHEMA are ENTITY, TYPE, RULE, SUBTYPE_CONSTRAINT, FUNCTION, PROCEDURE and CONSTANT declarations, each of which has a name.